Sacramento, Kentucky

 Sacramento is a home rule-class city in McLean County, Kentucky, in the United States.
-The population was 468 during the 2010 U.S. Census.
+The population was 429 as of the 2020 census.
 It is included in the Owensboro metropolitan area.

 History

 Early history

-The first community at the site was known as Crossroads, but the post office established in 1852 was named Social Hill.
+The first community at the site was known as "Crossroads", but the post office established in 1852 was named "Social Hill".
 In 1854, George L. Helm platted the town and renamed it Sacramento.
 Local tradition holds the name was suggested by John Vickers, recently returned from the California Gold Rush.
 The city was incorporated on October 8, 1860, and the post office followed suit the next year.

 The Battle of Sacramento

 Sacramento was the site of a Civil War battle between Union forces under Maj.
 Eli H. Murray and Confederate forces under Colonel Nathan Bedford Forrest.
 Nicknamed "Forrest's First Fight", the Battle of Sacramento took place on December 28, 1861.
 The battle began when a Confederate sympathizer named Mollie Morehead informed Forrest that a Union force was watering their horses nearby.
 Forrest used the element of surprise to rout the Union troops.
 The city holds an annual reënactment of the battle in which local residents participate, along with professional and amateur reënactors.